-Overall materiality €325,000 (2016: €312,000) How we determined it 0.5% of total assets Rationale for the materiality benchmark applied We chose total assets as the benchmark because, in our view, it is the benchmark against which the underlying value of Company is most commonly measured by users, and is a generally accepted benchmark.
+Overall materiality €408,000 (2017: €325,000) How we determined it 0.5% of total assets Rationale for the materiality benchmark applied We chose total assets as the benchmark because, in our view it is the benchmark against which the underlying value of the Company is most commonly measured by users, and is a generally accepted benchmark.
 This benchmark also provides us with a consistent year-on-year basis for determining materiality given that turnover is dependent on when final deeds are signed, resulting in widely fluctuating revenues and related results year on year.
-We chose 0.5%, which is within the range of quantitative
+We chose 0.5%, which is within the range of quantitative materiality thresholds that we consider acceptable.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €32,000 (2016: €15,000) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €40,800 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.